ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 - For `Swift 3.0+` apps, use `carthage update`.

-## Setup Client Application
+## Initialize SDK

-Complete the following steps to enable iOS applications to receive push notifications.
+Complete the following steps to enable iOS applications to receive notifications.

 1. Add the `import` statements in your `.swift` file.